martin-hughes/thermopro-tools/docs/index.md

 ## TLVC format

 TLVC is shorthand for "type, length, value, checksum".
-It seems to only be used for commands, the responses are sent back in a format I haven't fully understood.
+It seems to only be used for commands.
 The format is (in a pseudo-C):

 ```c
 struct {